JJ/docker-raku-test/README.md

 # A docker container to test Raku applications [![Build Status](https://travis-ci.org/JJ/docker-raku-test.svg?branch=master)](https://travis-ci.org/JJ/docker-raku-test)

-`jjmerelo/raku-test` is a a Docker container with Perl 6 for testing and continuous integration, mainly for use in Travis and other CI environments.
+`jjmerelo/raku-test` is a a Docker container with Raku for testing and continuous integration, mainly for use in Travis and other CI environments.
 This image should be automatically built and available at the [Docker Hub](https://hub.docker.com/r/jjmerelo/raku-test/).
-It depends on the [Alpine Perl 6 image](https://hub.docker.com/r/jjmerelo/alpine-perl6/), which is a Perl 6 interpreter based on the lightweight Alpine distribution.
+It depends on the [Alpine Raku image](https://hub.docker.com/r/jjmerelo/alpine-perl6/), which is a Raku interpreter based on the lightweight Alpine distribution.

 This Dockerfile
 is [hosted in GitHub](https://github.com/JJ/docker-raku-test).
 It will be